top of page

 16.30 PAM GARELICK: KAZANTZAKIS AND ZORBAS

-Pam Garelick has recently translated into English a book by Katerina Georgilea- Exarhoulea who is a Stoupa resident, about the relationship between the author Kazantzakis and his foreman at the lignite mine in Stoupa, Alexis Zorbas.
-The mine was here during World War One.
+Pam Garelick has recently translated into English a book by local Stoupa resident Katerina Georgilea- Exarhoulea, who joins her today to talk about the relationship between the author Kazantzakis and his foreman at the lignite mine in Stoupa, Alexis Zorbas.
+The mine was in operation during World War One.
 Katerina's grandfather was baptised by Zorbas and she has many stories and recollections.
 The events took place in Stoupa but the fictional book by Kazantzakis was set in Crete, his home island.

 17.15 CLAIRE PAPAMICHAIL (translator) presents SWEET MELANCHOLY by Elin Gruffyd